 The defense counsel argued that this process lacked transparency and excluded older jurors as well as those who did not have the means or access to needed technology.
 As such, he argues the court deprived him of his rights to presence and representation as well as failed to assure him that they chose a jury from a representative cross-section of the community.
 The trial court rejected the argument, stating the selection process was substantially similar to the pre-pandemic process.

 Ultimately, the court rejected the defendant’s claim but noted the potential for concern.
 However, they did note that the use of special care is of “utmost importance” during the selection process.
 In an attempt to address the potential issue they directed the Administrative Office of the Courts to begin collecting jurors’ demographic information to better ensure a representative cross-section of the community.

 Why jury selection matters

 This is just one of the many parts of a criminal case to review when building a defense.
 A jury that does not represent the community can result in a biased result.
-A criminal defense attorney like the McGuire, Aziz & Associates, can review issues like these and help build a case to better ensure your rights are protected.
+A criminal defense attorney like the Law Offices Of Michael P. McGuire LLC, can review issues like these and help build a case to better ensure your rights are protected.
 Call 732-704-7331 or contact the firm online to schedule a free consultation.